Skip to main content

 This summer, Thomas and her colleagues have put the new Bookmobile to good use and experienced a spike in attendance.
 The van’s Tuesday visits are a community event.
 In addition to books, the van staffers bring ice pops, fun music and hugs, and the children and families look forward to the visits.

-“Kids are excited, and they want to talk about books,” Thomas says.
+“Kids are excited, and they want to talk about books,” Thomas said.
 “Parents and older brothers and sisters are coming out and supporting them.
 We’re seeing an environment of literacy and a sense of community.
 These are teachers they know.”

 Thomas’ interaction with DeGeneres did not end Feb.
 20. On that day, DeGeneres invited Kirby to come to Los Angeles to attend the show.